google-deepmind/mujoco/doc/XMLreference.rst

    geom and 3 orthogonal sliding joints, allowing translation but not rotation.
 The geom condim and priority attributes are set to 1 by default.
 This makes the spheres have frictionless contacts with all other geoms (unless the priority of some frictional geom is higher).
 The user can replace the default sliders with multiple joints of kind="particle" and replace the default sphere with a custom geom.
+Note that the particle composite type is deprecated and might be removed in a future version.
+Instead of particle, it is recommended to use :ref:`replicate`.

    The **grid** type creates a 1D or 2D grid of bodies, each having a sphere geom, a sphere site, and 3 orthogonal sliding joints by default.
 The :el:`pin` sub-element can be used to specify that some bodies should not have joints,